 [Table of Contents removed because of automated formatting challenges and proposed re-organization of this section]

-ATTACHMENT D – SEWER SYSTEM MANAGEMENT PLAN – REQUIRED ELEMENTS
+ATTACHMENT D – SEWER SYSTEM MANAGEMENT PLAN

-A Sewer System Management Plan (Plan) is a living planning document that documents ongoing local sewer management program elements, procedures, and decision-making to assure short-term and long-term sewer system resiliency.
-The Enrollee must implement a Sewer System Management Plan that ensures system resiliency through:
+A Sewer System Management Plan (SSMP) is a living planning document that documents ongoing local sewer management program activities, procedures, and decision-making to assure short-term and long-term sewer system resiliency.
+The Enrollee must implement a Sewer System Management Plan that promotes system resiliency through:

-Proactive planning and decision making;
+Planning and decision making;

-Strategic routine operations and maintenance;
+Routine operations and maintenance;

-Adaptable focus on high-risk system spill areas;
+Focus on high-risk system spill areas;

-Effective capital improvement projects;
+Capital improvement projects;

-Necessary staff resources and equipment;
+Staff resources and equipment;

-Necessary local program resources from sewer rates and other local resources to support necessary staffing, contractors, equipment, and training; and
+Local program resources from sewer rates and other local resources to support necessary staffing, contractors, equipment, and training; and

-Update to date training of staff and contractors.
+Training of staff and contractors.

 The Enrollee’s development, update and implementation of a Sewer System Management Plan addressing the requirements of this Attachment is an enforceable component of this General Order.
 As specified in Provision 6.1. of this Order, consistent with the Water Code and the State Water Board Enforcement Policy, the State Water Board or a Regional Water Quality Control Board may consider the Enrollee’s efforts in implementing an effective Sewer System Management Plan to prevent, contain, control, and mitigate spills when considering Water Code section 13327 factors to determine necessary enforcement of this General Order.

-This Attachment includes all elements that an Enrollee shall include and address in its Sewer System Management Plan and subsequent updates.
-The Enrollee shall identify any required elements required in this Attachment that are not applicable to the Enrollee’s system and shall provide justification in its Plan explaining why the element is not applicable.
+This Attachment includes requirements that an Enrollee shall include and address in its SSMP and subsequent updates as well as suggested elements that are not required.
+The Enrollee shall identify any required activities in this Attachment that are not applicable to the Enrollee’s system and shall provide justification in its SSMP explaining why the activity is not applicable.
+Some sections also include optional elements for the SSMP, which are suggested, but not required.

-The Sewer System Management Plan, and its subsequent updates, must be submitted to the State Water Board in accordance with section 5.1 of this General Order.

 SEWER SYSTEM MANAGEMENT PLAN INTRODUCTION